Meet our Staff: This page is organized alphabetically by department then by staff member's last name.

-This is my ninth year teaching science at Prospect Mountain High School and ninth year as a classroom teacher.
+I have been teaching at Prospect Mountain High School since 2012, and I love it here!
+Before coming to Prospect Mountain, I taught for one year teaching middle school science and I also spent a year teaching at a science based outdoor school in California.
 I graduated from the University of New Hampshire with a Bachelor's in Biology in 2007 and in 2011 I earned my Master in Education degree from Franklin Pierce.
-Before becoming a classroom teacher, I taught at a science based outdoor school in California and as a paraprofessional.
-My favorite activities outside of school are hiking, cycling, traveling, gardening, and hanging out with my husband and 12 year old border collie.
+My favorite activities outside of school include hiking, traveling, playing board games, and spending time with my husband and our 13 year old border collie.

 email@example.com / (603) 875-3800 x2133

-This is my fourth year teaching at Prospect Mountain High School.
-I graduated from University of New Haven in 2014 with my Bachelor of Science in Environmental Science and have been teaching since 2015.
+This is my fifth year teaching at Prospect Mountain High School.
+I attended University of New Haven for Environmental Science and New England College for a graduate degree in Curriculum and Instruction.
+I love teaching the science electives here at Prospect as I find that I am able to cater best to students' interests and really get to know them.
 I am married and have three young children.
-My favorite activities outside of teaching include cooking, gardening, reading, traveling, and renovating my family's "fixer-upper."
+My favorite activities outside of teaching include cooking, gardening, reading, traveling, and renovating my family's "fixer-upper" home

 firstname.lastname@example.org / 875-3800 x2110

-I'm proud to say that this is my 19th year of teaching, and I still love my job.
-I have been at Prospect Mountain High School for the past 13 years.
+I'm proud to say that this is my 20th year of teaching, and I still love my job.
+I have been at Prospect Mountain High School for the past 15 years.
 Prior to that, I taught 7th Grade World Geography at Rochester Middle School.
 I have my Bachelor in History and Masters in the Art of Teaching Social Studies degree, both from UNH.
 I currently teach World History.
 I love teaching about the past and the lessons that we can learn from it.
-I enjoy spending time with my family - My husband and three young boys.
+I enjoy spending time with my family - My husband and three sons.
 I love running, yoga, reading, watching movies, swimming, going to the beach, riding my Peloton, and traveling.
-Fun fact: I've lived in NH for the past 20 years, but I still have my Boston accent.
+Fun fact: I've lived in NH for over 20 years, but I still have my Boston accent.
 Traveling to Waltham often to visit my family and friends I grew up with helps keep this going!
 Just call me Mrs. Bravaaaaaaah!